Creating a Career Development Plan: Tips and Strategies

 Write down an action Plan

-After you’ve developed your short-term career development plan, make an actionable plan of the steps needed to reach each objective.
+When you’ve created your short-term career plan, you should create an actionable list of steps needed to reach each desired goal.

-- Books and publications relevant to your business that provide greater knowledge
+- Books and publications relevant to your industry that provide more information

-A plan of action outlines the specific training programs, learning resources such as coaching sessions or mentors who will aid in the growth of your professional.
+An action plan will outline specific education programs, learning resources, coaching sessions or supportive mentors that aid in the growth of your professional.

 Implement Your Plan